EUMETNET/eurodeo.github.io/_pages/about.markdown

 ## Impact on users

 The increased availability of data boosts entrepreneurship and potentially results in the creation of new companies.
-New open datasets are an important resource for small and medium-sized enterprises to develop new digital products and services, reuse of data opens business opportunities for several sectors.
-This ultimately leads attracting more investors.
-Reseach, AI applications and many more reuse the data due to
+New open datasets are an important resource for small and medium-sized enterprises to develop new digital products and services.
+Reuse of data opens business opportunities for several sectors which ultimately leads attracting more investors.
+By making data much easier to use, reseach, academia, AI applications and many other application areas can utilize the data more efficiently.

-The project supports AI applications by making meteorological data much easier to use.
-It also includes dedicated datasets ready for AI  ingestion by data consumers to further illustrate to consumers the uses of the data to various purposes.

-Overall, better data availability leads to better warnings, forecasts, and services to the public and weather-critical industries -> contributes to the safe and efficient functioning of society with multiple benefits across the European economy, industry, and society.
+Overall, better data availability leads to better warnings, forecasts, and services to the public and weather-critical industries, and contributes to the safe and efficient functioning of society with multiple benefits across the European economy, industry, and society.

 ## Partners

-(logos to be added)

 Ilmatieteen laitos, Finnish Meteorological Institute (FMI)